xSzpo/xFlats-K8S/README.md

 Monitoring and assessment system for housing market.
-It looks for new offers of houses and plots within 15 minutes intervals. sFlats utilizes GCP cloud solutions and Kubernetes.
+It looks for new offers of houses and plots within 15 minutes intervals. xFlats utilizes GCP cloud solutions and Kubernetes.
 An on-prem version, build with different technologies is available [here](https://github.com/xSzpo/xFlats).

 In progres: